 1 Rated X

-From the ashes of Violent Reaction rise the stomping crew Rated X!
-This raging band from the UK plays an aggressive, uncompromising straight edge hardcore that reminds me of One Life Crew, X Chorus X, and Internal Affairs.
-Their demo tape was sold out in the blink of an eye, but they have a second run you shouldn’t miss.
+From the ashes of Violent Reaction rise the Sergeant X’s brainchild Rated X!
+This raging straight edge project from the UK plays an aggressive, uncompromising hardcore that reminds me of the old-school sound of The Abused & Straight Ahead. mixed with the aggressive attitude of One Life Crew & X Chorus X. The original demo tape was sold out in the blink of an eye, but there’s a second run you shouldn’t miss for anything.

 The Polish straight edge scene never ceases to amaze me!
 Protein is a crucial band from the city of Krakow featuring members of Vicious X Reality and Radiance.
 They are all dedicated to bring the positive vibes of drug-free living.
 On their first demo tape, the band played the good old youth crew style, but with their latest EP on Refuse Records they’ve added some really neat melodic elements to their music.
 These guys play in bands, make zines, run Youth 2 Youth Records and book a lot of shows in their town.